Ichoran/kse3/README.md

 ### kse.eio

-This also partly exists but isn't published to maven, and is also undocumented.
+This also partly exists but is also undocumented.
 There are some tests, though!

 ## Naming Conventions